event-storm/event-storm-documentation/docs/introduction.md

 # Introduction to Event Storm

-**The Event storm is a tiny store implementation with pure javascript.**
+**The Event Storm is a tiny store implementation with pure javascript.**
-Event storm will help to organize and manage your application's state.
+Event Storm will help to organize and manage your application's state.
 The library is deigned to be framework and platform agnotics, which empowers an ability to use it, in **any Javascript runtime**.
 :::info
-There is an official **[React wrapper](https://github.com/event-storm/react-event-storm)** of the Event storm.
+There is an official **[React wrapper](https://github.com/event-storm/react-event-storm)** of the Event Storm.
 :::

 ## Installation